 - storms and thunder

 The causes listed should not be a part of a dog's life.
 As well as indicating a possible distressed animal, chronic excessive barking can disturb your neighbours.

 If your neighbour's dog is barking excessively, talk to the owner first in a friendly and constructive way.
 Your neighbour may not realise their dog is bothering you, especially if it barks when they aren't home.
 In many cases, the owner will be happy to find a solution to the problem.

-However, if you feel as though your neighbour's dog is barking as a result of neglect or abuse, you should contact the RSPCA or an animal welfare organisation.
+However, if you think your neighbour's dog is barking as a result of neglect or abuse, you should contact the RSPCA or an animal welfare organisation.

 - If the problem persists after a week or two, speak to your neighbour again to provide feedback on his/her training efforts.

 - If your neighbour is unapproachable, or does not agree that a problem exists, you could contact the Community Justice Centre.
 This service provides free mediation which is impartial, confidential and available after hours.

 If talking to your neighbour doesn't work, you can contact Council.
 Council's Rangers will investigate legitimate concerns, however, to pursue the matter properly, Rangers will need your help.
 You will need to:

 - keep records of the incidents, for example, keep a diary of how often the dog barks and when it occurs: